mk-Guvi/React-Learning/Readme.md

 States:

-States is simply a data that component maintains,it can change its values too.
+States is simply a data  that is to be displayed when the component is rendered and render is responsible for describing what the UI should look like is.The output of render method is a react element(VIRTUAl DOM) which is a plain JS object that maps to DOM Element.STATES can change its values too.

 States are Mutable(changed)